ManticoreGamesInc/platform-documentation/src/api/examples.md

 ### `text`

 Change the contents of a WorldText object with the `text` property.
 In this example, when a new player joins the game their name is written to the WorldText.
-It’s also demonstrated that `<br>` can be used to insert line breaks.
+It's also demonstrated that `<br>` can be used to insert line breaks.
 This script expects to be the child of a WorldText object that is placed in the scene.

 ```lua
 local nameTextObject = script.parent